 Rec Committee Events:

-In 2017, the Rec Committee has the following events planned already:
+In 2017, the Rec Committee planned the following events:

 February 20 (Monday - Family Day) - Family Fun Day at the Millennium Park & Rink